B-UMMI/Schema_Refinery/SchemaRefinery/docs/SchemaRefinery/Modules/IdentifySpuriousGenes.rst

 Between the two loci, the best class is chosen based on the following order of the classes to represent the relationship between the two loci.

-classification order: 1a, 1b, 2a, 3a, 2b, 1c, 3b, 4a, 4b, 4c, 5
+classification order: 1a, 1b, 2a, 3a, 2b, 1c, 3b, 4a, 4b, 4c, 5, 6, 7

 Depending on the classification, each locus will have a specific action recommended:
 ::
     Join: 1a
-    Choice: 1c, 2b, 3b, 4b
+    Choice: 1c, 2b, 3b, 4b, 6
     Drop: 1b, 2a, 3a, 4a
-    Add: 4c and 5
+    Add: 4c, 5, 7

-Choice is a recommendation for the user to decide if the locus should just be added with no alteration ('Add'), dropped ('Drop') or joined to the cluster it is in ('Join').
+Choice is a recommendation for the user to decide if the locus should just be added with no alteration ("Add"), dropped ("Drop") or joined to the cluster it is in ("Join").

-The other loci will have the action 'Add' and will just be added, without alteration, to the new schema.
+The other loci will have the action "Add" and will just be added, without alteration, to the new schema.

+All matches resukting from the BLASTn will be classified as 6 which corresponds to the action "Choice".
+As a BLASTn does not involve BSR and frequency values it can not be classified as "Drop" or "Add" from the algorithm.
+However, for this file to be used in the `CreateSchemaStructure` module these "Choice" actions will have to be change into one of the other actions.
+This implies that the user must review and annotate the recommendations anc choose the action it finds best.

 The recommendation associated to each locus can change in the final output.
-For example, a locus that was part of a 1a cluster can be marked as 'Choice' if it does not pass certain thresholds of frequency.
+For example, a locus that was part of a 1a cluster can be marked as "Drop" if it does not pass certain thresholds of frequency.

-The column from the annotation file that has the highest number of matches between loci IDs with the schema fasta IDs will be chosen as the one to merge.
+The annotation option will use the `consolidate` mode from the `SchemaAnnoation` module, so the input format should comform with the rules set in the SchemaAnnotation documentation.

 Outputs